apc518/chambercode-front/README.md

 ## Technologies
 ChamberCode is a full-stack many-page website built on the MERN stack: MongoDB, Express, React, and Node.
 I use several libraries in addition to MERN such as SweetAlert2, Material-UI and p5.js.

+## Special Thanks

+[The Net Ninja](https://netninja.dev/)'s [Material-UI Tutorial Series](https://www.youtube.com/watch?v=0KEpWHtG10M&list=PL4cUxeGkcC9gjxLvV4VEkZ6H6H4yWuS58) was the starting point for the sites UI.
+It also has a companion [github](https://github.com/iamshaunjp/material-ui-tut) with branches for each lesson 😌

+[JavaScript Mastery](https://javascriptmastery.eo.page/)'s [MERN Tutorial](https://www.youtube.com/watch?v=ngc9gnGgUdA) is where the project started in the first place.
+At that time, I didn't even have a porfolio/app-hub in mind, I just wanted to learn React.
+This one also has a companion [github](https://github.com/adrianhajdin/project_mern_memories)